What Is B2B Customer Service? Here’s Why It Matters for Your Business

 • As B2B transactions tend to be more complex, delivering quality B2B customer service is important for any business looking to increase its customer lifetime value and build long-lasting customer relationships that drive mutual success.

-• Using AI-powered tools helps B2B customer service teams to automate mundane tasks like data entry, appointment scheduling, and customer research.
+• Using AI-powered tools helps B2B customer service representatives to automate mundane tasks like data entry, appointment scheduling, and customer research.

-Typically, B2B customer service is both reactive and proactive.
+Typically, exceptional customer service in a B2B setting is both reactive and proactive.

 In reactive customer service, you help customers overcome any challenges they report while using your product or service.
-This can include answering their queries and sharing relevant resources to help them troubleshoot the problem at the earliest.
+This can include answering their queries and sharing relevant resources to help them troubleshoot the customer issues at the earliest.

 Proactive customer service involves you initiating the conversation with your customer, where you start by understanding their desired end state, and then suggesting steps that’ll get them to that end state as quickly as possible.